arisculala/springboot-iam/README.md

 # Spring Boot IAM Service

-This document provides a detailed guide on setting up and using the **Spring IAM Service**, a user and client identity management system built using **Spring Boot**.
+This document provides a detailed guide on setting up and using the **Spring Boot IAM Service**, a user and client identity management system built using **Spring Boot**.

 ## 🚀 Features